The Blues Had a Baby and They Named It Rock ‘n’ Roll

 ‘Sweet Home Chicago’ Ground Zero for Great Blues Migration

-For the record: A good percentage of rock and pop songs performed and recorded over the past several decades is musically based on a simple chord structure that finds its roots in African-American music we know as “the blues.”
+For the record: A good percentage of rock and pop songs performed and recorded over the past several decades is musically based on a simple chord structure that is ubiquitous in African-American music we know as “the blues.”

 The 12-bar blues is one of the most ubiquitous chord progressions in popular music.
 It is based on the I, IV and V chords of a key, any key…12 bars to a measure.
 It is a simple, yet logical formula that sailed to America on slave ships, and found comfort on plantations in the deep south.
 Eventually, it found its way north.

 Examples of 12-bar infiltration into rock and pop music abound and delight.
 Bill Haley’s 1954 classic “Rock Around the Clock” is 12-bar blues.
 Little Richard’s “Tutti Fruitti” and ZZ Top’s “Tush” both qualify.

 Led Zeppelin’s celebrated first album carried two blues standards, “You Shook Me” and “I Can’t Quit You, Babe.”
 Both were penned by the famed “songwriter of the blues,” Willie Dixon.

 The most successful song writing duo in rock history, John Lennon and Paul McCartney of The Beatles, leaned heavily on the 12-bar structure in songs such as “Can’t Buy Me Love,” “Day Tripper” and “Birthday.”